Clemapfel/jluna/docs/manual.md

 | `Proxy::safe_call<T>` | `0.000689ms` | `184%` |
 | `Proxy::operator()` | `0.006068ms` | `2397.12%` |

-`unsafe` barely misses its target 5%, though `0.34%` could very well be purely due to noise.
+`unsafe` barely misses its target 5%, though `0.34%` could very well be due to noise.

 Next, in terms of performance, we have `jluna::safe_call`.
 Unlike the C-API and `unsafe::call`, this function **does perform full exception forwarding**.
 This process incurs a `111%` overhead, which matches "the cost of safety" in previous sections.